Consultation on the New Strategic Plan

 Alongside these challenges, there are significant opportunities for enhancing our position.
 In a challenging market we have grown our home undergraduate numbers very significantly and I believe we can go further.
 With further renewal of our programme portfolio, including online and hybrid provision, we can increase international and taught postgraduate numbers, and develop apprenticeships and other alternative forms of provision.
 We can build on our research successes and grow research income, and we can further develop our relationships with this region to ensure we benefit from the Government’s industrial strategy.
 If we can exploit these opportunities then we will be in a strong position.

 The consultation is your opportunity to let us know your thoughts on what our ambitions should be and what we need to do in order to achieve them.
+The online consultation is currently open and the form is available here.

 I have identified the following five key areas which I hope you will find useful in providing a framework for your response: Purpose, People, Place, Performance and Partnership.
 These will form the basis of questions on the online consultation questionnaire.